How to Adjust a Toilet Float and Fill Valve Fast!

 how-to-adjust-a-toilet-float

-• Remove the tank lid and place it away in safe place.
+• Remove the tank lid and place it away in a safe place.

 • Look for a screw where the float arm is connected to the fill valve.